-Also available in turquoise blue, the Lenox Simply Fine Scarlet Chirp 4-Piece Place Setting is ideal for people who love either red and white colors in their dinnerware or aviary patterns.
-This set has a lovely red and white floral and bird motif arched over the curves of the plates, and delicately splashed over the body of the bowl and mug.
+The Lenox Simply Fine Turquoise Chirp 4-Piece Place Setting is ideal for people who love either blue and white colors in their dinnerware or aviary patterns.
+This set has a lovely blue and white floral and bird motif arched over the curves of the plates, and delicately splashed over the body of the bowl and mug.
 I am a big bird watcher, and this set always reminds me of my feathered friends at the feeder right outside the window.

-This set includes a dinner plate, salad plate, soup bowl, and mug.
+This set includes a dinner plate, salad/dessert plate, soup bowl, and mug.
 It is crafted of fine bone china, and is microwave, dishwasher, and freezer safe.
-This set has a chip-resistant guarantee (great if you have kids or an occasional clumsy guest).
+This set has a chip-resistance guarantee (great if you have kids or an occasional clumsy guest).
 I have on a number of occasions hit the pieces against household objects and the pieces still remain intact.
 The plates have survived bangs against my kitchen sink as well as a mug lip hitting the underside of the cupboard when I retrieve the cup for serving.

 Fiesta American-made Dinnerware Sets

 Fiesta by Homer Laughlin is my favorite American dinnerware manufacturer, specifically because they have so many colors available in their product line.
-Fiesta sells their dinnerware either by the piece or per place setting, as is with these sophisticated-looking Peacock, Shamrock, Ivory, and Scarlet 5-piece sets.
+Fiesta sells their dinnerware either by the piece or per place setting, as is with the sophisticated-looking Peacock, Shamrock, Ivory, and Scarlet colored 5-piece sets.

-This style of dinnerware is available in 17 colors, including Black, White, Ivory, Tangerine, Turquoise, Cobalt (dark blue), Cinnabar (burgundy), Lapis (dark powder blue), Lemongrass (pea green), Marigold, Peacock (sky blue), Plum, Poppy (bright orange), Scarlet (maroon), and Shamrock (Kelly green).
+This style of dinnerware is now currently available in 15 colors, including Black, White, Tangerine, Turquoise, Cobalt (dark blue), Cinnabar (burgundy), Lapis (dark powder blue), Lemongrass (pea green), Marigold, Peacock (sky blue), Plum, Poppy (bright orange), Scarlet (maroon), and Shamrock (Kelly green).
 You can have different colors for each season of the year if you so wish.
 All colors sold by Fiesta contain no detectable lead according to a California consent judgment.

 This set includes a large plate, a bowl, a coffee mug, a saucer, and a small plate.

-Fiesta also has other matching pieces available in all of their 18 colors, so your entire dining room can be coordinated.
+Fiesta also has other matching pieces available, so your entire dining room can be coordinated.
 These items include a covered butter dish, soup tureen, salt and pepper shakers, casserole dish, teapot, and gravy boat.